Sharing of Unlicensed Spectrum by Strategic Operators: Static Sharing Schemes

 Then choose $T$ such that for every $i$ and $\lambda$,

-Consider the following straightforward generalization of Profile~\ref{mech_full_slot}. \begin{profile} The system starts from the cooperation state.
-Operator $i$ uses $p^i$ in slot 0.
-In each subsequent slot, the system state evolution and the strategy of operator $i\in\{1,\ldots,n\}$ depends on the state as follows: \begin{itemize} \item[I.] (Cooperation state) If the PSDs were $(p^1,\ldots, p^n)$ in the previous slot, then use $p^i$ in this slot; otherwise, transit to the punishment state. \item[II.]
-(Punishment state) Transmit maximum power over full spectrum for $T$ slots before returning to the cooperation state. \end{itemize} \end{profile} \begin{lemma} Profile~\ref{mech_full_slot_n} is a subgame perfect Nash equilibrium for $n$ operators as long as \eqref{utility_property} and \eqref{eq_punish_n} hold and the future discount factor $\delta$ is sufficiently close to 1. \end{lemma} The proof is a simple generalization of the 2-operator case (Lemma \ref{folk-thm-desired}) and is omitted.
+Consider the following straightforward generalization of Profile~\ref{mech_full_slot}. \begin{profile} Operator $i$ uses $p^i$ in slot 0.
+In each subsequent slot, the system state evolution and the strategy of operator $i\in\{1,\ldots,n\}$ depends on the state as follows: \begin{itemize} \item[I.] Cooperation state: If the PSDs were $(p^1,\ldots, p^n)$ in the previous slot, then use $p^i$ in this slot; otherwise, transit to the punishment state. \item[II.]
+Punishment state: If any operator is detected to deviate from this profile in any state in the previous slot, then use the maximum power over the entire spectrum for $T$ slots and then resume using $p^i$ and return to the cooperation state. \end{itemize} \end{profile} \begin{lemma} Profile~\ref{mech_full_slot_n} is an SPNE for $n$ operators as long as \eqref{utility_property} and \eqref{eq_punish_n} hold and the future discount factor $\delta$ is sufficiently close to 1. \end{lemma} The proof is a simple generalization of the 2-operator case (Lemma \ref{folk-thm-desired}) and is omitted.

-The static sharing scheme discussed so far is that all operators contending in a given area follow orthogonal sharing with equal partition of spectrum.
-Lemma~\ref{folk_thm_n} states that the operators have no incentive to deviate from such a strategy profile.
-It is not difficult to show that if the operators agree on a nonuniform split, equilibria can also be achieved under Profile~\ref{mech_full_slot_n}.
-It is conceivable that the spectrum is divided in proportions to the relative amount of traffic the operators have.
-However, such a method is problematic as operators may inflate their traffic levels.
-We address the truthfulness issue in Section \ref{Dynamic Sharing Schemes}.
+Lemma~\ref{folk_thm_n} implies that the operators have no incentive to deviate from equal, orthogonal spectrum sharing.
+It is not difficult to show that if the operators agree on an unequal allocation, equilibria can also be achieved under Profile~\ref{mech_full_slot_n}.